 Over the last few months, we have been sharing several reports that expand our understanding of severe and multiple disadvantage – in different places and contexts – as a series called ‘Connected.’

-This work builds on Hard Edges which was published in 2015 with Heriot-Watt University.
+This work builds on Hard Edges, published in 2015 with Heriot-Watt University.
 It was the first statistical profile of severe and multiple disadvantage and showed that there were 58,000 people in England in simultaneous contact with homelessness, substance misuse and criminal justice services.
 This has been influential in drawing attention to the ways in which social harms reinforce one another and cluster around many of the same people, and we are keen to take this analysis further forward and consider more perspectives which both broaden and deepen the scope of our conversations.

 Rather than being competing analyses, we want to consider their findings and implications together, as part of an interconnected whole.

-We don’t want to be too prescriptive about how the content from the report is used.
-However, we do encourage you to facilitate new conversations in creative, open and inclusive ways like interactive events, artistic workshops, mini launches, open space forums, exhibitions, debates etc.
+We don’t want to be too prescriptive about how the reports are used.
+However, we do encourage you to facilitate new conversations in creative, open and inclusive ways like interactive events, workshops, mini launches, open space forums, exhibitions, debates etc.

 £1,500 is available for individual organisations planning to run an event, workshop or similar.
 For events planned and delivered in partnership, a small financial incentive takes the amount available up to £3,000.